 Meet the Statewide Program Coordinator

 Wendy Wilber has been with the University of Florida since 2000 when she became an environmental horticulture agent and Master Gardener Volunteer program coordinator for UF/IFAS Extension Alachua County.

 In 2015, she took over as Florida's State Master Gardener Volunteer Program Coordinator.
-In this role, she will coordinate 4,000 volunteers and serve as a resource for many on plant and landscape issues.
+In this role, she coordinates 4,000 volunteers and serves as a resource for many on plant and landscape issues.